-When you form an LLC, one of your first tasks is to hire a registered agent service for Pennsylvania that will serve as your business address and receive official mail for the company throughout its life span.
+When you form an LLC, one of your first tasks is to hire a registered agent service in Pennsylvania that will serve as your business address and receive official mail for the company throughout its life span.

-It's important to understand that this commercial registered office provider is a third party that will help you maintain compliance with the state's business filing requirements.
+It's important to understand that this registered office provider is a third party that will help you maintain compliance with the state's business filing requirements.

 If they fail to do so, their legal liability could result in your LLC being dissolved by the state.

 For this reason, it's crucial to find a reputable provider with a strong track record of commercial registered agent service in the state.